pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `datum_timeout` is a string (e.g. `1s`, `5m`, or `15h`) that determines the
 maximum execution time allowed per datum.
 So no matter what your parallelism or number of datums, no single datum is allowed to exceed this value.

+### Datum Tries (optional)

+`datum_tries` is a int (e.g. `1`, `2`, or `3`) that determines the number of retries that a job should attempt given failure was observed.
+Only failed datums are retries in retry attempt.
+The the operation succeeds in retry attempts then job is successful, otherwise the job is marked as failure.

 ### Job Timeout (optional)